Nightmares in the Sky

-Nightmares in the Sky: Gargoyles and Grotesques is a coffee table book about architectural gargoyles and grotesques, photographed by f-stop Fitzgerald with accompanying text by Stephen King, and published in 1988.
+Nightmares in the Sky: Gargoyles and Grotesques is a coffee table book about architectural gargoyles and grotesques, photographed by f-stop Fitzgerald (Richard Minissali) with accompanying text by Stephen King, and published in 1988.
 An excerpt was published in the September 1988 issue of Penthouse.
-Some of the images in the book were used as textures in the video games Doom and Doom II.
+Some of the images in the book were used as textures in the video games Doom and Doom II, as well as Witchaven, ShadowCaster, and The Elder Scrolls II: Daggerfall.

 Reception

 Kirkus Reviews found some King's text took a "teen stance" occasionally, but that it "evokes the weight and brooding presence" of gargoyles, coming to a possibility to their purpose quoting King, "venting the waste material of our own hidden fears".
 However, it was the stark photographs from f-stop Fitzgerald that truly stood out to the reviewer.